 QRC-PVD Clinical Trial - Fenofibrate in the Management of Abdominal Aortic Aneurysm Study 2 (FAME2)

-This study aimed to test the effectiveness of a 24-week course of a pharmaceutical, Fenofribrate, before surgery to repair Abdominal Aortic Aneurysms (AAA).
+This study aimed to test the effectiveness of a 24-week course of a pharmaceutical, Fenofibrate, before surgery to repair Abdominal Aortic Aneurysms (AAA).

 Aneurysms slowly expand overtime at a rate of 2-4mm per year.
 The only treatment available is surgical intervention.
 No medications have been effective in slowing the growth rate of AAA.
 Previous studies found possible protective results in cholesterol lowering medication like Fenofribrate.